DeborahOsilade/Cardio-Fitness-Analysis-/README.md

 # Cardio_fitness
 The differences between customers choice of products.
-Exploration of relationships between the different attributes of customers
+Explorating relationships between the different attributes of customers